contagon/handbook/handbook/6-stake-leadership.md

 * Counsel together regularly in their own presidency meetings (if counselors are called).
 Communicate regularly with the member of the stake presidency responsible for their service.
 * Attend coordinating council meetings when invited by the Area Seventy (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).
 * Speak in sacrament meetings and other settings when invited by the stake presidency.
-* ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In large stakes, submit recommendations to the stake presidency for counselors and others to be called to serve in their organizations as needed.
+* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In large stakes, submit recommendations to the stake presidency for counselors and others to be called to serve in their organizations as needed.
 For guidelines, see [30.1.1](30-callings-in-the-church.md#3011-general-guidelines) and [30.1.5](30-callings-in-the-church.md#3015-recommendations-and-approvals-for-callings).

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The stake Relief Society, Young Women, and Primary presidencies may occasionally plan combined activities for their organizations.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake Relief Society, Young Women, and Primary presidencies may occasionally plan combined activities for their organizations.
 These activities could include all women, young women, and girls 8 and older in the stake.
 Such activities could also be held in multiple stakes.
 The presidencies counsel together to recommend combined activities to the stake presidency (see [20.3.1](20-activities.md#2031-general-guidelines)).
 Such activities would be in place of one of the stake Relief Society activities (see [6.7.1.1](6-stake-leadership.md#6711-additional-stake-relief-society-presidency-responsibilities)).

 #### 6.7.1.1 Additional Stake Relief Society Presidency Responsibilities

 The stake Relief Society presidency has the following additional responsibilities:

-* Serve on the stake adult leadership committee (see [29.3.8](29-meetings-in-the-church.md#2938-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-stake-adult-leadership-committee-meeting)).
+* Serve on the stake adult leadership committee (see [29.3.8](29-meetings-in-the-church.md#2938-ao-stake-adult-leadership-committee-meeting)).
 If a secretary is called, she is also invited.
 * Teach ward Relief Society presidents the principles of ministering and caring for those in need.
 Help them understand their role in helping bishops with temporal and self-reliance matters.
 * Teach ward Relief Society presidencies about their responsibilities for missionary work (see [23.6.2](23.md#2362-elders-quorum-and-relief-society-presidencies)) and temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
 * Strengthen single adult sisters in the stake.
 If the stake has a young single adult committee, a member of the presidency serves on it.
 The same is true if the stake has a single adult committee.
 (See [14.1.1.2](14-single-members.md#14112-stake-young-single-adult-and-single-adult-committees).)
 * Coordinate stake Relief Society efforts during emergencies.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The stake Relief Society presidency may plan and carry out one or two meetings each year for all Relief Society sisters in the stake.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake Relief Society presidency may plan and carry out one or two meetings each year for all Relief Society sisters in the stake.
 These meetings are held under the direction of the stake presidency.
 They may include service, classes, projects, conferences, or workshops.
 The stake Relief Society presidency may form committees to help as needed.

 #### 6.7.1.2 Additional Stake Young Women Presidency Responsibilities

 The stake Young Women presidency has the following additional responsibilities:

-* Serve on the stake youth leadership committee (see [29.3.9](29-meetings-in-the-church.md#2939-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-stake-youth-leadership-committee-meeting)).
+* Serve on the stake youth leadership committee (see [29.3.9](29-meetings-in-the-church.md#2939-ao-stake-youth-leadership-committee-meeting)).
 If a secretary is called, she is also invited.
 * Under the direction of the stake presidency, plan and coordinate stake Young Women activities and camps.

 #### 6.7.1.3 Additional Stake Primary Presidency Responsibilities

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The stake Primary presidency may occasionally plan stake activities for children ages 8 to 11.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake Primary presidency may occasionally plan stake activities for children ages 8 to 11.
 These activities could be for girls, boys, or both.
 They follow the guidelines in [12.2.1.3](12-primary.md#12213-service-and-activities).

-!
-Imagewoman working with kids

 #### 6.7.1.4 Additional Stake Sunday School Presidency Responsibilities